kiranrangaraj/Mission-to-Mars-Web-Scraping-App/README.md

 * Used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
 * Converted the Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that runs all of the scraping code from above and returns one Python dictionary containing all of the scraped data.
 * Created a route called `/scrape` that will import the `scrape_mars.py` script and call the `scrape` function.
-    * Stored the return value in Mongo as a Python dictionary.
+* Stored the returned value in Mongo as a Python dictionary.
 * Created a root route `/` that queried the Mongo database and passed the Mars data into an HTML template to display the data.
 * Created a template HTML file called `index.html` takes the Mars data dictionary and displayed all of the data in the appropriate HTML elements.